Kidney Stones - Treatment Overview

 nonsteroidal anti-inflammatory drugs (NSAIDs), may relieve

 your pain.
+Be safe with medicines.
+Read and follow all instructions on the label.
 Your doctor can prescribe stronger pain medicine if

 Drinking enough fluids.
 You'll need to keep drinking water